JesseBerkhof/summon/src/Boilerplate/README.md

-# Let's get started!
+# :package_name

+The start of something great!

-This package has been summoned by Summon.
+This package has been summoned by JesseBerkhof/Summon.